Sajanjames12/Sajanjames12/README.md

 - 👋 Hi, I’m Sajan James, @Sajanjames12
-- 🌱 I’m currently learning IOS development using Swift
-- 💞️ I’m looking for a junior role/Internship.
+- 💞️ I’m looking for a junior web dev role/Internship.
 I am currently in Dublin, Ireland
 - 📫 You can reach me at Sajanjames12@icloud.com

 <!---